 How to Create a Facebook Group

-Here are the steps you follow to create a Group:
+Here are the steps you follow to create a group:

-The Create Group box appears.
+The Create New Group window appears.

-Choose the privacy level for your Group.
+Choose the privacy level for your group.

-Open: Open Groups are entirely available to the public.
-Anyone can join simply by clicking a join button; anyone can see all the content the Group posts.
-This type of Group is best for a very public organization that wants to make it easy for people to join and contribute.
+Open: Open groups are entirely available to the public.
+Anyone can join simply by clicking a Join button; anyone can see all the content the group posts.
+This type of group is best for a very public organization that wants to make it easy for people to join and contribute.

-Secret: Secret Groups are virtually invisible on the site to people who haven’t been added to the Group.
-No one but members can see the member list and the content posted.
+Secret: Secret groups are virtually invisible on the site to people who haven’t been added to the group.
+No one except members can see the member list and the content posted.

 People who have been added to the group can also add their friends, so if you're protecting state secrets, you might want to find a more secure method.

 The window changes to the icon selection window.

 Choose an icon from the options and click the Okay button.

 Facebook tries to provide an option for lots of common group types.
 If you can’t find anything that represents your group, click Skip.